NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 ### Upload

 An [upload](Upload_Data.md) button is available at the top-left section of the left panel.
-Depending of the project status, this will allow data to be [uploaded](Upload_Data.md) to GDC.
+Depending of the project status, this will allow data to be [uploaded](Upload_Data.md) to the GDC.

 ### Filters

 A wide set of filters are available for the user to select the type of entity to be displayed.
-Most filters are dynamically created based on [GDC Dictionary](../../Dictionary/index.md), but some have been added to provide additional insight about the data.
+Most filters are dynamically created based on the [GDC Dictionary](../../Dictionary/index.md), but some have been added to provide additional insight about the data.

 Hard-coded filters are: